vic-ma/howtodismantle.github.io/_posts/2024-01-03-Dismantle-SAP-Production-How-to-get-the-next-work-orders-of-a-workplace-by-using-COOIS-transaction-in-Peakboard.md

     url: /assets/2024-01-03/SAPWorkplaceOperations.pbmx
 ---

-We already discussed in another [article how to get the capacity of a workplace](/Dismantle-SAP-Production-How-to-determine-workplace-capacity.html).
-This article will cover a common way to list or process the work orders of a workplace.
+In another article, we discussed [how to get the capacity of a workplace](/Dismantle-SAP-Production-How-to-determine-workplace-capacity.html).
+This article covers a common way to list or process the work orders of a workplace.

-We will use the data from transaction COOIS to get the work orders.
-Technically we are executing the report behind the COOIS transaction.
-This report is called PPIO_ENTRY.
-If you don't how to find the name of the report from the transaction name, just call the transaction and go to the menu system -> status and find the text field for 'program'.
+We will use the data from a transaction COOIS to get the work orders.
+Technically, we are executing the report behind the COOIS transaction.
+This report is called `PPIO_ENTRY`.
+If you don't know how to find the name of the report from the transaction name, just call the transaction and go to the menu system -> status and find the text field for 'program'.
 That's the report name.
 If you do this for COOIS transaction, you will find PPIO_ENTRY.

  To execute a report in Peakboard, there's a small installation on the SAP side necessary to get it working.
 All the details are explained in [this article](/How-to-make-the-SAP-system-fit-for-report-execution.html).